Fatcat Love

 Hello, friends!

-Here’s the fourth in my series of five new songs/carols/hymns for Advent and Christmas.
+Here’s the fifth and final in my series of new songs/carols/hymns for Advent and Christmas.
 This one draws on a phrase from the writings of Julian of Norwich, an English woman who lived from 1342 to 1416.
 Julian was an anchoress—that is to say, she was a sort of hermit who lived in a cell built into the wall of a church.
 She had many visions, and she wrote them in her book Showings, which might be the first book written by a woman in the English language.
 In chapter 27 of the long text of Showings, she wrote:

 But Jesus, who in this vision informed me about everything needful to me, answered with these words and said: Sin is necessary, but all will be well, and all will be well, and every kind of thing will be well. … These words were revealed most tenderly, showing no kind of blame to me or to anyone who will be saved.